Zero-Shot Reinforcement Learning from Low Quality Data: Acknowledgements

 We thank Sergey Levine for helpful feedback on the core and finetuning experiments, and Alessandro Abate and Yann Ollivier for reviewing earlier versions of this manuscript.
+We also thank the anonymous reviewers whose suggestions significantly improved this work.
 Computational resources were provided by the Cambridge Centre for Data-Driven Discovery (C2D3) and Bristol Advanced Computing Research Centre (ACRC).
 This work was supported by an EPSRC DTP Studentship (EP/T517847/1) and Emerson Electric.

-{ {\textsc{Appendices}}}
+\section{Appendices}